-RPT requires the reduction of distracting stimuli, since these can divert the toddler’s attention through pleasurable experiences.
+RPT requires the reduction of distracting stimuli, since these can divert the toddler’s attention from pleasurable experiences.

-During the therapeutic process, the toddler is free to proceed at their own pace.
+During the therapeutic process, the toddler is free to proceed at his/her own pace.
 Contrary to some behavioral and learning interventions, the toddler is not expected to behave in a specific manner.

 - The toddler doesn’t have to follow any instructions and is not trained to repeat any activity.